adliance/AzureBlobSimulator/README.md

 - List blobs in container
 - Get blob properties
 - Download blob
+- Upload blobs

 ## Unsupported operations
 The folloowing operations are not supported (yet), but it is planned to support them at some point in the future.
 - Create containers (maybe also delete containers)
-- Upload and delete blobs
+- Delete blobs
 - Support SAS-URLs for all supported operations

 Other operations may or may not be supported in the future.